-- the return on plan assets excluding amounts included in the net interest on the net defined benefit liability charged to the Pensions Reserve as Other Comprehensive Income and Expenditure - actuarial gains and losses changes in the net pension's liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions charged to the Pensions Reserve as Other Comprehensive Income and Expenditure. - contributions paid to the Lincolnshire County Council pension fund cash paid as employer's contributions to the pension fund in settlement of liabilities; not accounted for as an expense.
+- the return on plan assets excluding amounts included in the net interest on the net defined benefit liability charged to the Pensions Reserve as Other Comprehensive Income and Expenditure - actuarial gains and losses changes in the net pension's liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions - charged to the Pensions Reserve as Other Comprehensive Income and Expenditure. - contributions paid to the LincoInshire County Council pension fund cash paid as employer's contributions to the pension fund in settlement of liabilities; not accounted for as an expense. - changes in effect of asset ceiling an increase in the pensions liabilities recognised by the Council to reflect the current commitment to pay employer's contributions, to recover a deficit in the Pension Fund that has been assessed as greater than the net pensions liability established under Accounting Code requirements.